This contact page directs messages to Alison Trewhela and Anna Semlyen, the yoga consultants on the University of York yoga research team.

 BIOGRAPHIES BELOW (ALSO CREDITS)

-The authors have a vision that in the future these scientifically proven Yoga for Healthy Lower Backs courses will be offered under the UK NHS, councils and private health insurance schemes.
+The authors have a vision that in the future these evidence-based Yoga for Healthy Lower Backs courses will be offered under the UK NHS, councils, workplace initiatives and private health insurance schemes.
 Maybe similarly in other countries too.

-We would be grateful if you feel you could help us with that aim by informing GPs, CCGs (Clinical Commissioning Groups), STPs (Sustainability and Transformation Plan Boards), GP Surgery Patient Participation Groups, HealthWatch groups, health promotion departments, large employers, hospitals, health insurance providers, yoga teachers, yoga students and the general public with chronic low back pain about this research, these courses and our educational resources.
+We would be grateful if you feel you could help us with that aim by informing GPs, CCGs (Clinical Commissioning Groups), STPs (Sustainability and Transformation Plan Boards), GP Surgery Patient Participation Groups, HealthWatch groups, Public Health Departments, Health and Wellbeing providers, health promotion departments, large employers, hospitals, health insurance providers, workplaces, yoga teachers, yoga students and the general public about this research, these courses and our educational resources.

-For The University of York’s yoga research trial, Alison designed the yoga programme, trained the trial’s 20 yoga teachers and enjoyed working with Anna Semlyen on the University of York’s yoga trial 2005-2011.
-This work has included manual-writing (the Students’ Manual – given to trial participants and the Teachers’ Manual – for trained teachers), taking all the photos for the book, and recording the Relaxations CD.
+For The University of York’s yoga research trial, Alison designed the yoga programme, trained the trial’s 20 yoga teachers and enjoyed working with Anna Semlyen on the York Trials Unit‘s yoga trial 2005-2011.
+This work has included manual-writing (the Students’ Manual – given to trial participants and the Teachers’ Manual – for trained teachers), taking all the photos for the YHLB book, and recording the YHLB Relaxations audio tracks.
 Alison looks forward to contributing to more yoga research.

-She advises NICE with regard to healthcare guidelines and yoga, and represents yoga at conventions and conferences.
-She works effortfully to champion yoga, via this evidence-based yoga programme in order to benefit others through its holistic health potential and regularly speaks to academics about yoga research.
+She is a registered stakeholder with NICE with regard to healthcare guidelines and yoga, and represents yoga at conventions and conferences.
+She works passionately to champion yoga, via this evidence-based yoga programme in order to benefit others through its holistic health potential and regularly speaks to academics about yoga research.

 She teaches yoga classes, holidays and workshops in Cornwall, Switzerland and elsewhere.
-She trains yoga teachers in the full evidence-based ‘Yoga for Healthy Lower Backs’ programme (via a 2 weekend intensive course with Home Study over six-months).
+She trains yoga teachers in the full evidence-based ‘Yoga for Healthy Lower Backs’ programme.

 Alison was awarded Winner of the ICNM’s (Institute for Complementary and Natural Medicine) ‘Most Outstanding Contribution to Complementary Medicine’ Award in September 2013 because ‘she (and the research) stand out from the crowd….. and for her efforts to champion yoga as a therapeutic modality’.

-Specialist Tutor in Yoga for medical students (since 2004), University of Exeter Medical School.
+- Specialist Tutor in Yoga for Holistic Health and Yoga Research for medical students (since 2004), previously Peninsula Medical School, now University of Exeter Medical School.

-Senior Practitioner in Yoga on British Register for Complementary Practitioners.
+- Senior Practitioner in Yoga on British Register for Complementary Practitioners and Specialist Advisor.

 Anna teaches general and therapeutic classes, private lessons and offers training to yoga teachers.
 She has taught at BWY National Congress and is a BWY In Service Training Tutor on Yoga for Healthy Lower Backs, Yoga and Ayurvedic Dosha (constitutions), Mental Health and Concentration.